Update of the phase-shift analysis of the low-energy $\pi N$ data: Summary and discussion

-Our predictions for the standard observables (i.e., DCS, AP, PTCS, and TCS) for the three low-energy $\pi N$ reactions, obtained from the two solutions of this work, are simple to obtain, free of charge, and available within a few days of the request.
+We would like to remind the interested reader that predictions for the standard low-energy $\pi N$ observables (DCS, AP, PTCS, and TCS) for the three $\pi N$ reactions, extracted from the two PSAs of this work, are simple to obtain, free of charge, and available within a few days of a request.
+Unlike the results obtained from dispersion relations, \emph{our predictions are accompanied by uncertainties which reflect the statistical and systematic variation of the experimental data}.
+In Appendix \ref{App:AppA}, we publicise our predictions for the $\pi^\pm p$ ES DCS at three energies, corresponding to the forthcoming data acquisition at PSI by the MUSE Collaboration; our predictions are also available in an Excel file, which has been uploaded to arXiv\textregistered~as ancillary material.

 \begin{ack} This research programme has been shaped to its current form after the long-term interaction with B.L.~Birbrair, A.~Gashi, P.F.A.~Goudsmit, A.B.~Gridnev, H.J.~Leisi, G.C.~Oades (deceased), and W.S.~Woolcock (deceased).
-We are grateful to all for their contributions.
-As any further attempt to single out individual contributions is bound to be long, we will refrain from citing additional names and rather refer the interested reader to the acknowledgments in earlier papers.
+We are grateful to them for their contributions.
+As any further attempt to single out individual contributions is bound to yield a long list, the reader is referred to the acknowledgements in earlier papers.

+We are grateful to I.I.~Strakovsky for having clarified a question regarding Refs.~\cite{XP15} and for having drawn our attention to the upcoming measurements of the $\pi^\pm p$ ES DCS at PSI by the MUSE Collaboration.

-The Feynman graphs of this paper were drawn with the software package JaxoDraw \cite{JaxoDraw}, available from jaxodraw.sourceforge.net.
-The remaining figures have been created with MATLAB \textregistered~(The MathWorks, Inc.). \end{ack}
+The Feynman graphs of this paper were drawn with the software package JaxoDraw \cite{Binosi2004,Binosi2009}, available from jaxodraw.sourceforge.net.
+The remaining figures have been created with MATLAB\textregistered~(The MathWorks, Inc., Natick, Massachusetts, United States). \end{ack}